Compliance and Enforcement Policy

 Cautionary Notice

 A DEO may issue a Cautionary Notice to a regulated entity to convey the DEO's opinion that certain acts or omissions by the entity may contravene the Act or regulations.
-The Cautionary Notice has no legal force and does not constitute finding of liability but forms part the compliance record and where repeat non-compliance occur, the enforcement response may escalate to AMPs.
+The Cautionary Notice has no legal force and does not constitute finding of liability but forms part of the compliance record and where repeat non-compliance occur, the enforcement response may escalate to AMPs.
 The DEO may exercise his or her discretion to use the Cautionary Notice when:

-• the level of harm or severity of impact from the alleged non-compliance on affected passengers, market or industry is not high
+• the level of harm or severity of impact from the alleged non-compliance on affected passengers, market or industry is not high;

 • the alleged non-compliance was inadvertent; or